apache/submarine/docs/community/contributing.md

     ### Screenshots (if appropriate)

     ### Questions:
-    * Does the licenses files need update?
+    * Do the licenses files need updates?
     * Is there breaking changes for older versions?
-    * Does this needs documentation?
+    * Does this need documentation?

 ## Source Control Workflow